-Covid improv, & urgent Plaid Pantry items?
+Covid improv, & urgent shopping?

 Before I really saw what it was, she had, in two quick steps, pulled it from around her ankles and nonchalantly up over her head.
 As she adjusted her improvised ‘mask’ and confidently walked into the store, I pedaled through the green light, in a mild daze.
-I was halfway home before I really got what I’d just seen.
+I was halfway home before I really got what I had just seen.
 Yes, it’s a deadly pandemic.
-And life — with creative, amusing, or even shocking improvisation — goes on.
+And yet life — with creative, amusing, or even shocking improvisation — goes on.